mac-theobio/QMEE/Visualization.md

 -   Participants will learn to think broadly about effective uses of visualization

--   Participants will learn of the Cleveland hierarchy and research on effective visualization techniques
+-   Participants will learn about the Cleveland hierarchy and research on effective visualization techniques
 -   Participants will be introduced to [ggplot2](http://had.co.nz/ggplot/)